 The ImageCast Evolution is a precinct-based optical scan tabulator.
 In addition to scanning and tabulating marked paper ballots, the ImageCast Evolution is also a ballot-marking device for voters with disabilities.
 It is the only voting machine that allows all voters – regardless of their ability – to use the same paper ballot on the same machine to cast their vote.

-Del Norte, Glenn, Imperial, Napa, Siskiyou, and Tehama.
+Del Norte, Glenn, Imperial, Napa, Sacramento, Siskiyou, and Tehama.

 On Election Day, once the voter credentials are verified, a poll worker will give the voter a paper ballot.
 In some jurisdictions, a secrecy folder may also be provided.